 - We wrote to TOCs on the need for better explanation of passengers' options in the event of pre-cancellation of trains due to resource shortages (p-coding). - Network Rail prosecuted for health and safety failings that led to the Carmont train derailment in 2020.
 Network Rail were fined £6.7m. - We gave evidence to the House of Commons' Transport Select Committee on accessibility and ticket offices. - We prosecuted Gwili Railway Company after a volunteer was injured in a fall from height.
-They were fined £18,000. - We reported on Network Rail's annual efficiency and performance.
+They were fined £18,000. - Eight trainee inspectors joined ORR after we received 1,700 applications for the posts. - We reported on Network Rail's annual efficiency and performance.